connexcs/docs/getting-started.md

 ## Carrier Setup

 Carriers are your VoIP route providers, below are the basic instructions to setup a carrier.
-For detailed instructions on carrier setup click on [Carrier Setup]
+For detailed instructions on carrier setup click on [Carrier Management]

 1. Click on Management> Carrier